 Cleavon Little’s every single moment as Sebastian is a gay man’s delight.
 He’s the type of character who’ll exit a closet and proudly declare, “Oh honey, I came out of the closet centuries ago.”
 He sneaks in all sorts of bitchy little comments which are even funnier now, indicating he doesn’t exactly approve of Mark as the Countess’ latest ritual candidate.
 Over-the-top, sure, but nowhere close to what Meschac Taylor would do to the black, gay queen stereotype in Mannequin two years later.

 The final solution to the problem, Robin and Mark knock out his virginity by having a quickie in one of the coffins, is also handled in a tongue-in-cheek manner, with the Countess quickly arguing, “You couldn’t have!
 You’ve been in there less than a minute!” before concluding “You could have, but you didn’t have time to enjoy it.”
 It might seem like a troubling ending, since Mark is clearly getting more out of that encounter than Robin, who has given up her own virginity to save his life.
 However, it’s also the most obvious ending, and it sort of beat The 40-Year-Old Virgin to the punch by several decades, giving the central couple the quickie before closing with them going back for a second, hopefully much longer round which they both can enjoy.

-Does all of that make up for everything else?
-Maybe not completely, but there is still a charm to Once Bitten I just can’t deny, even if it now looks like more of a museum piece, a glimpse into a version of 80s cinema which is long, long gone.
+Does all of that compensate for the film’s flaws?
+Maybe not completely, but there is still a charm to Once Bitten I just can’t deny, even if it now looks more like a museum piece, a glimpse into a version of 80s cinema which is long, long gone.

 What about you?
 Do you have fond memories of Once Bitten?
 Have you ever re-watched it and revisited those fond memories?
+Were you, like me, stunned to see Megan Mullaly in that small role as the ticket-taker at the dance?
 Let me know in the comments.